digital-land/technical-documentation/docs/data-operations-manual/Reference/Performance-db-tables-construction.md

+---
-## Performance Database Table Construction Documentation
+title: Performance Database Table Construction Documentation
+---

 This is documentation that explains the construction of the tables in the [performance database](https://datasette.planning.data.gov.uk/performance/), including details on base tables, sources of columns.